Michael Benson

 Adjunct Professor

 Craig Wallace received his BA in theatre from Howard University, his MFA from Penn State, and additional training at the Royal National Theatre in London.
 Craig is a professional actor who has worked at Actors Theatre of Louisville, Hangar Theatre, Shakespeare Theatre of New Nersey, Milwaukee Repertory Theatre, and Shakespeare Santa Cruz.
 Now working primarily in Washington, DC, his professional credits include Shakespeare Theatre Company: Henry IV Parts 1 and 2, The Government Inspector (Helen Hayes Award nomination Outstanding Ensemble), Tamburlaine, Edward II, Antony and Cleopatra, Julius Caesar, Romeo and Juliet; Ford’s Theatre: A Christmas Carol, The Laramie Project (Helen Hayes Award nomination Outstanding Ensemble), Our Town, Necessary Sacrifices, Sabrina Fair, Jitney; Arena Stage: K2, All My Sons, The Great White Hope, Hot-n-Throbbing; Signature Theatre: Angels in America, Parts 1 and 2 (Helen Hayes nomination for Part 2); Woolly Mammoth Theatre Company: The Last Orbit of Billy Mars, Tommy J & Sally, Our Lady of 121st Street, Starving; Round House Theatre: Young Robin Hood, Permanent Collection, Tabletop, The Little Prince; Everyman Theatre: The Cherry Orchard, The Soul Collector ; Studio Theatre: F**king A (2nd Stage).
 Regional theaters include: Hangar Theatre, Shakespeare Theatre of New Jersey, Actors Theatre of Louisville, Shakespeare Santa Cruz, Milwaukee Repertory Theater.
-Craig teaches Acting Shakespeare.
+He teaches Acting Shakespeare.

 Email: cwallac3@umw.edu